PiotrekDlang/app-build/README.md

-# BuildLib
+# Build Application
-A building library for simple usage.
-Targeted for CI.
+A building tool for simple D programming

 Experimental stage

-Can be tested by running the following command: dmd "source/draft/build.d" -run examples/dummy_build/build.d
+Can be tested by running the following command:

 build.d
 build.csv